Maoism: India

 The Communist Party of India (Maoist) is the leading Maoist organisation in India.
-The CPI (Maoist) is designated as a terrorist organzation in India under the Unlawful Activities (Prevention) Act.
+The CPI (Maoist) is designated as a terrorist organization in India under the Unlawful Activities (Prevention) Act.
+Since 1967, there has been an ongoing conflict in India between the Indian government and Maoist insurgents.
+As of 2018, there have been a total of 13,834 deaths across insurgents, security forces, and civilians.